Top Winter Destinations in Europe – PART ONE

 How to get to Zagreb?

 Zagreb also has its own airport so getting there is not complicated.
-Also, you can get there by bus or a car, the roads are fine.
+Also, you can get there by bus or car.
 Check this website for more info.

 Skiing in Italy